jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

     (ii) notify the participant accordingly.
 (7) The addition of a carbon accounting area under subsection (6)﻿(b)﻿(i) has effect on and after the date of the notice given under subsection (6)﻿(b)﻿(ii).
 (8) See also sections 182D and 182E (which require notice to the participant and notice to interested parties, if any).

+### 182CA Further requirements for ETS application in respect of LUC class 1–6 unfarmed land
+(1) This section applies to an ETS application in respect of LUC class 1–6 land that is unfarmed land.
+(2) The application must, in addition to any other requirements, be accompanied by a statutory declaration in the prescribed form that, to the best of the applicant’s knowledge, the land is unfarmed land.

+### 182CB Further requirements for ETS application in respect of mapped land other than LUC class 1–6 land
+(1) This section applies to an ETS application in respect of mapped land other than LUC class 1–6 land.
+(2) The application must, in addition to any other requirements, identify the land to which the application applies by reference to the applicable land use capability classification shown—
+  (a) on the NZLRI map; or
+  (b) in a property-scale assessment undertaken in accordance with any methodology specified in regulations.

+### 182CC Further requirements for ETS application if property-scale assessment of land used
+(1) This section applies to an ETS application if—
+  (a) this Act requires the applicant to identify the land use capability classification of the land to which the application applies; and
+  (b) the applicant relies on a property-scale assessment of the land to identify the land use capability classification.
+(2) The application must, in addition to any other requirements, be accompanied by a statement by the person who undertook the property-scale assessment of the land that the assessment has been carried out in accordance with any methodology specified in regulations.

+### 182CD Retention of property-scale assessment records
+An applicant must keep records of property-scale assessment of the land use capability classification of land described in a record of title for 20 years if the applicant has used them in an ETS application.

 ### 182D Notice to forestry participant if their registration added or removed
 The EPA must give written or electronic notice to a participant, or former participant, of the following matters as soon as practicable after the EPA carries them out under any of Parts 5 to 5D: